cs456s25/labs/lab06/lab06_description.md

 ## More details about verilog file names etc.
 You should have the following modules in today's design.
-1) a four-bit register with load and reset called reg_4bit_ldrst
+1) a four-bit register with load and reset: reg_4bit_ldrst, using code below
-2) a four-to-one bit multiplexor called mux4_1
+2) a four-to-one bit multiplexor: mux4_1
-3) a 4-bit adder called add_4bit
+3) a 4-bit adder: add_4bit
 4) a top module with the four bit upcounter with load and reset: upcounter_4bit_ldrst_top

 For the first set of results, you should write and use your own testbench for the reg_4bit_ldrst to test appropriate